+Score: 39/75 .
+Overall: Far more detail is needed to get credit for the homework, especially in the methods and results sections.
+I find it useful to approach each problem as if you are preparing an analysis for a manuscript.
+Make sure you provide the reader with appropriate tables to go with the text and that you take the time to describe the table.
+Also, don’t forget the methods and results section as explained on the course website.
+It is helpful for the peer grader if you clearly mark these sections.

-1. It is valid to dichotomize according to death within 5 years of study enrollment (date of MRI) or death after five years after enrollment because you do not lose any data in doing so.
-Specifically, all participants who were still alive at the end of the study (n=602) had been enrolled for > 5 years, so they are all in the death after 5 year group; there were 0 study participants who were alive at the end of the study and had been enrolled less than 5 years.
-Further, there were 12 participants who died during the study after 5 years of survival, and 121 who had died within 5 years.2.
+(date of MRI) or death after five years after enrollment because you do not lose any data in doing so.
+Specifically, all participants who were still alive at the end of the study (n=602) What percentage of participants is this? had been enrolled for > 5 years, so they are all in the death after 5 year group; there were 0 study participants who were alive at the end of the study and had been enrolled less than 5 years.
+Further, there were 12 participants who died during the study after 5 years of survival, and 121 who had died within 5 years.

+Score 4/5.
+Your wording of this answer is a little confusing.
+It is possible because all the participants lived for at least 5 years.
+Be sure to provide percentages along with raw numbers.
+This is the only way someone knows the magnitude of what you’re trying to explain.

+2.